-GAAP uses dynamic prompts to give applications more natural-sounding language when speaking dynamic information back to customers.
+Intelligent Automation uses dynamic prompts to give applications more natural-sounding language when speaking dynamic information back to customers.
 For example, when giving a calendar date to a customer, TTS (Text-to-Speech) might sound more uneven ("January One Two Zero One Seven" for January 1, 2017).
 The TTS voice might also not be in the tone or dialect that your callers expect.
-However, with dynamic prompts, you can use a native speaker to provide snippets of sounds that GAAP uses to concatenate more natural-sounding language for callers ("January First Twenty Seventeen" for January 1, 2017).
+However, with dynamic prompts, you can use a native speaker to provide snippets of sounds that Intelligent Automation uses to concatenate more natural-sounding language for callers ("January First Twenty Seventeen" for January 1, 2017).

 Before you can upload a new dynamic prompts package, you must prepare a ZIP file that contains recordings of the various sounds needed to produce a dynamic prompt.
 For example, you must have a speaker record sounds of the alphabet, numbers, times, dates, and more.
-These files must be saved with the exact filename provided by GAAP.
+Ensure that: